-Oeshiki celebrations to honor Nichiren, founder of the Nichiren sect of Buddhism, occur around Japan in mid-October, but the largest and most impressive takes place at Ota Ward’s Ikegami Honmonji Temple, where Nichiren passed away.
+Oeshiki celebrations to honor Nichiren, founder of the Nichiren school of Buddhism, occur around Japan in mid-October, but the largest and most impressive takes place at Ota Ward’s Ikegami Honmonji Temple, where Nichiren passed away.

 Over 300,000 people usually attend the festival every year to enjoy the magical atmosphere, but for those who can’t be there in person, the event is also broadcast online.
 For those planning to witness the parade of lanterns, it’s advisable to come early in order to secure a good seat along the route.

-During the festival, numerous food stands run by local residents serve up a variety of treats to the many visitors.
+During the festival, numerous food stands serve up a variety of treats to the many visitors.
 Common festival foods include yakisoba, okonomiyaki, takoyaki, yakitori and more.
 Some events, such as catching gold fish, lotteries and fortune tellers, are held throughout the neighborhood.
 The concessions are open for the entire three-day event, and the lively atmosphere is a fantastic place to make friends and mingle in the brisk autumn air.

 The festival is held annually from October 11th to 13th.